How young boys become men: This novel takes an uncompromising look at urban Indian families

 On some days, sitting there, the trio gave away their fathers for adoption to the worst ones in their class.
 They chuckled as they imagined wild scenarios of what would happen.

-“Me, a bad seed? bhai, they don’t know what’s a bad seed,” said Tokas with confidence.
+“Me, a bad seed?
+Bhai, they don’t know what’s a bad seed,” said Tokas with confidence.

-Their favorite was PapaCoolneeraj who had fatally stabbed his father in a fight.
+Their favourite was PapaCoolNeeraj who had fatally stabbed his father in a fight.

-He ran with his father’s sword in his hand from one end of their small DDA bedroom to the other. his father stood at the other end, with his arms in the ready position like a goalkeeper, his father’s eyes on the tip of the sword, his torso leaning forward, challenging his son to go for it as he shuffled from one foot to the other, “Yes, yes, come, come, kill me, death would be better than having you as a son, mujhe maar de,” he howled.
+He ran with his father’s sword in his hand from one end of their small DDA bedroom to the other.
+His father stood at the other end, with his arms in the ready position like a goalkeeper, his eyes on the tip of the sword, his torso leaning forward, challenging his son to go for it as he shuffled from one foot to the other, “Yes, yes, come, come, kill me, death would be better than having you as a son, mujhe maar de,” he howled.

-PapaCoolneeraj pointed the tip of the sword and ran like a javelin player. before anyone or even PapaCoolneeraj himself realised, the sword had deposited itself safely in his father’s big belly, piercing the belly button as if he was aiming for it. his father gasped in pain and collapsed on the floor.
+PapaCoolNeeraj pointed the tip of the sword and ran like a javelin player.
+Before anyone or even PapaCoolNeeraj himself realised, the sword had deposited itself safely in his father’s big belly, piercing the belly button as if he was aiming for it.
+His father gasped in pain and collapsed on the floor.
 He gawked at PapaCoolNeeraj for a few seconds and then his eyes closed.

-Terrified, PapaCoolNeeraj tightened his grip on the hilt of the sword, as if leaving it would mean he had abandoned his father to die. he put his father’s head on his lap and tried to hug him, one hand clutching the sword embedded in his father’s stomach while he encircled his father’s shoulder in a tight embrace with the other.
+Terrified, PapaCoolNeeraj tightened his grip on the hilt of the sword, as if leaving it would mean he had abandoned his father to die.
+He put his father’s head on his lap and tried to hug him, one hand clutching the sword embedded in his father’s stomach while he encircled his father’s shoulder in a tight embrace with the other.
 Someone called an ambulance.

-PapaCoolneeraj continued to hold his father till help arrived, “Please don’t die Papa.
+PapaCoolNeeraj continued to hold his father till help arrived, “Please don’t die Papa.
 Papa, please don’t die.
 I love you, Papa,” he pleaded to his father’s motionless body.
-At some point PapaCoolneeraj laid his father’s head gently on the floor, stood up and tried to pull the sword out of his father’s stomach, like he could undo it.
+At some point PapaCoolNeeraj laid his father’s head gently on the floor, stood up and tried to pull the sword out of his father’s stomach, like he could undo it.
 Everyone at school learnt that if you put a sword inside your father never try to pull it out unless you really wish to kill him.

 Excerpted with permission from The Anger of Saintly Men, Anubha Yadav, Bee Books.